IhateCreatingUserNames2/MaiMai/README.md

 This project is focused on creating an NPC interaction system in Unity using the **LLMUnity** framework.
 The system allows NPCs to interact with players through AI-driven dialogue, memory management, and context-based responses. each AI Agent has its own pre-setup prompt, you can personalize each, you can spawn Multiple AI Agents across the Scene, for example in a dungeon you can spawn a prisioner, an enemy, an npc, all with their own unique pre-setup-prompt, Chat History By USER_ID, RAG Long Memory BY AGENT_ID and ai data in general.
 If you Integrate AI Agent system with LangGraph, you can spawn ai agents that can do tasks, for example: In a dungeon you spawn an AI Agent Prisioner that depending on Context or User Input delivers a Quest or an Item or Anything you want.
+Thru LangGraph you can also use External Tools, or Files as a DB Search.
+For example: You have an NPC that needs the LORE of the Game, you can set up a node in LangGraph that will Search for Relevant Content in a File, for example: loregame.txt.
+Or even search the internet and retrieve information.
+It can also be used for reasoning. it can have multiple Prompts for Difference Scenarios, triggers or tasks...
+It can pass down Requests to LLM, for example: Extract data from X then Asks LLM to DO X Task.
+Search the internet for LangGraph to understand its capabilities.

 Lang Graph is JS.
 Invoked Thru PuerTS , PuerTS is invoked by InitializePuerts.cs which bridges Lang Graph LLM Call to LLMUnity.chat(message) function.